radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **ResourceId**: string (Required): The ID of the subnet, network interface, or VPC for which you want to create a flow log.
 * **ResourceType**: string (Required): The type of resource for which to create the flow log.
 For example, if you specified a VPC ID for the ResourceId property, specify VPC for this property.
 * **Tags**: [Tag](#tag)[]: The tags to apply to the flow logs.
-* **TrafficType**: string (Required): The type of traffic to log.
+* **TrafficType**: string: The type of traffic to log.
 You can log traffic that the resource accepts or rejects, or all traffic.

 ## FlowLog_DestinationOptions
 ### Properties